 From small details in MegaMap’s user interface to our strategic decisions, Spring’s work is guided by the goal of empowering scientists.
 In order for technology to radically improve drug discovery, it's not enough for a computational tool to be superhuman at interpreting massive amounts of high-dimensional data — it must unite this understanding with scientists’ intuition.

 Much of MegaMap centers on this idea, including its cornerstone ability to combine human “phenotype curation” with machine learning results to uncover new targets and in a high-dimensional screen.

-This humble combination is the key to discovering and developing therapies for aging.
+This humble combination is key to accelerating the discovery and development of therapies for many diseases.

-Giving scientists superpowers in the battle against aging
+Giving scientists superpowers in the battle against disease

-The diseases of aging present a notoriously complex biological problem — they are driven by biology that develops slowly over time and is not (yet!) well understood.
+Today's most problematic diseases present notoriously complex biological problems — they are driven by complicated, interdependent biology that is often not (yet!) well understood.

-This is also an enormous opportunity.
+Empowering the scientists working on these challenges is an enormous opportunity.
 Those working in this space deserve the very best tools.
-We’re here to put the world’s best technology in their hands, starting with MegaMap and its gadgets above.
+We’re here to put the world’s best technology in our partners', starting with MegaMap and its gadgets above.

 - We use this system to study multiple cell types from many organs (and always primary samples), but our interest in immune aging has us focused on peripheral blood mononuclear cells (PBMCs), a heterogeneous immune cell population containing T cells, B cells, natural killer cells, monocytes, and more. ↩︎

 - An embedding can be thought of as a ‘fingerprint’ of a given cell, a vector of numbers that capture an opaque latent representation of the cell’s phenotypic characteristics. ↩︎